OML-Team/open-metric-learning/README.md

 runner for the experiments, we also keep the possibility to run everything on pure PyTorch.
 Thus, only the tiny part of OML is Lightning-specific and we keep this logic separately from other code (see `oml.lightning`).
-Even when you use Lightning, you don't need to know it, since we provide ready to use [Config API](https://github.com/OML-Team/open-metric-learning/blob/main/examples/).
+Even when you use Lightning, you don't need to know it, since we provide ready to use [Pipelines](https://github.com/OML-Team/open-metric-learning/blob/main/pipelines/).

 The possibility of using pure PyTorch and modular structure of the code leaves a room for utilizing OML with your favourite framework after the implementation of the necessary wrappers.